High productivity is one of the most important aspects of any business.

 As your company culture improves and becomes more welcoming, you may notice your employee retention rates going up.

-When people are happy at their jobs, they’re less likely to be tempted away by competing offers.
+When people are happy at their jobs, they’re less likely to be tempted away by competing for offers.
 In fact, you may notice that even if your employees receive offers for higher salaries at other companies, they’ll remain at your company because they enjoy coming into work every day.

 The value of job satisfaction cannot be overstated, and many people would prefer working for less at a company they truly enjoy than working for more at a company they despise.